Finance Pal logo

 Site map image for Finance Pal website case study.

 After initially creating wireframes, I began the process of adding more detail and consideration to user flow and requirements.
 Effort was made in keeping the design and UI as simple as possible as this website is for small sized companies.
-I would like to remove the guess work with an intuitive which does not require too much exploration and learning.
+I would like to remove the guess work with an intuitive information architecture that does not require a large amount of learning.

 Finance Pal digital wireframes.